 How much is the CPA exam in Kansas?

-In Kansas, the cost of taking all four sections of the CPA test is $743, plus a $145 application fee.
-The registration price for the re-examination varies according to the amount of sections you sign up for.
+In Kansas, the cost of taking all four sections of the CPA test is $1,379.20, plus a $90 education evaluation application fee.